hhoude36/StitchNBitch-Client/README.md

 Historically, women have used these gatherings as a way to gather and build community.
 During the 80s and 90s women in the Feminist, Punk, and DIY circles brought these craft circles back to life, using them as a place to reclaim women's work and build political movements.
 Ever since, the Stitch 'N Bitch has remained alive and well but there has never been a platform dedicated entirely to them.

-## Quick Peek
+## Quick Preview

 <img src="https://res.cloudinary.com/dexffe7jc/image/upload/v1676647788/stitch_z5l9os.gif" alt="View of Website"/>

 ## Features
 - Bcrypt Encoding
 - User Log-in, Sign-up and Log-out
-- Upload ability for User Profile, Group, and Project pictures
+- Upload ability for User Profile, Group, and Project photos
 - Ability to search for Groups by location
 - Add, Edit and Delete Projects
 - Join, Leave and Create Groups
 - Edit Profile Information

 ## Installation
 To install Stitch 'N Bitch use *npm install*: